SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Flurry of Arrows

-You can shoot your bow instead of performing unarmed strike granted by Flurry of Blows.
+Whenever you use your Flurry of Blows feature, you can replace one unarmed attack with a bow attack.

 * Ki-Empowered Arrows